 When requested by the community, Durham Storytellers tell stories at libraries, art galleries, schools, museums, seniors’ residences, youth groups, day cares, meetings, luncheons, parties, churches, special events, concerts, and much more.

 As an organizational member of Storytellers of Canada

 – Conteurs du Canada (SC–CC), we are involved in activities and events that they organize, such as education, training, and professional development through conferences and workshops. ( For more information about SC–CC, view their website at www.storytellers-conteurs.ca )

 Durham Storytellers Land Acknowledgement

 Durham Storytellers acknowledge that the First Peoples have been telling stories on this land for millennia.
-We acknowledge with respect and honour, the traditional territory of the Mississaugas of Scugog Island First Nation, the territory that is covered by the Williams Treaties, and the many First Nations, Inuit and Métis peoples living here.
+We acknowledge with respect and honour, the traditional territory of the Mississaugas of Scugog Island First Nation, the territory that is covered by the Williams Treaties, and the many Indigenous peoples living here.

 Durham Storytellers are grateful and proud to tell stories on these ancestral lands, and to nurture the various cultural traditions of all individuals through storytelling.
 We express the hope that by listening to each other’s stories, we will find ways to live together in greater harmony, and to work together to respect and protect this land for future generations.